eduardophilip/eduardophilip/README.md

 - 🔥 Junior Full-stack Web Developer

-- Focused on javascript ecosystem like NodeJs for backend and Angular for Front-end and NoSQL database like MongoDB, but also knowledgeable in PHP, Laravel, MySQL, and Relational Database.
+- Focused on javascript ecosystem like NodeJs for backend building REST API's and Angular to Front-end but also learning C# to backend and working with Relational databases like MySQL and SQL Server, and NoSql databases like  MongoDB.

 - 🔭 I’m currently working at [ICP Logística](https://icplogistica.pt/)